Country Report Peru

 (-) Relatively high level of poverty and inequality

-Despite a strong decline in the number of poor in recent years.
-In 2012, 25.8% of the population lived below the national poverty line.
+Despite a strong decline in the number of poor in recent years, 23.9% of the population lived below the national poverty line in 2013.
 Partially as a result, social tensions are high.

 (-) Partially dollarized economy

 The financial sector is partially dollarized, which makes the economy vulnerable to exchange rate shocks.
-Furthermore, a substantial part of government in denominated in USD.
+Furthermore, a substantial part of government debt is in denominated in USD.

 Peru has a turbulent macroeconomic and political history.
-In the late 1980s, Peru suffered a deep economic crisis and suffered from hyperinflation.
+In the late 1980s, Peru suffered a deep economic crisis and experienced hyperinflation.
 Furthermore, there was a guerrilla war between the government and the Maoist Shining Path in the 1980s and 1990s.
 In recent years, Peru has become one of the fastest growing economies in Latin America.
 Both investment and consumption have grown rapidly and strong investment in new metals mining projects is likely to continue to support growth in the years ahead.
 However, some mining projects remain highly controversial and face public opposition.
 This is partially related to Peru’s high level of (income) inequality, which has both a geographical and an ethnic character.
 The number of people that have an income below the national poverty line remains substantial, in spite of a rapid improvement in recent years.
 The macroeconomic position of Peru is relatively strong.
-Public debt is very low and the government posts a fiscal surplus, partially thanks to the Fiscal Responsibility and Transparency Law, which sets a deficit target of 1% of GDP and put constraints on increases of real expenditure and debt for the non-financial public sector.
-Balance of payments risk is limited in spite of a sizeable current account deficit, as this deficit is more than covered by FDI inflows.
-The country has a large stock of foreign reserves.
-However, the level of dollarization of the economy remains substantial (44% of bank deposits in 2012), even as it has declined in recent years.
+Public debt is very low and the government posted fiscal surpluses in recent years, partially thanks to the Fiscal Responsibility and Transparency Law, which sets a deficit target of 1% of GDP and put constraints on increases of real expenditure and debt for the non-financial public sector.
+Balance of payments risk is limited in spite of a sizeable current account deficit, as this deficit is still almost fully covered by FDI inflows.
+The country has a large stock of foreign exchange reserves.
+However, the level of dollarization of the economy remains substantial (50% of bank deposits in 2013), even as it has declined in recent years.
 Also, Peru primarily exports primary products.
 This makes the economy vulnerable to commodity price shocks.
-More diversification of the economy is needed to allow the economic and social development of the country to continue.
+More diversification of the economy is needed to allow the economic and social development of the country to continue in the long term.